Touching heads

-Touching heads is a uniquely human emotional expression that does not occur in nonhuman primates.
-All races, age groups and sexes of humankind interpret this behavior as an expression of positive emotions, such as love—including brotherly love, friendship etc.
+Touching heads is an emotional expression.

 It is absent in other apes, though they tend to use the same bodily expressions of emotions like humans.
 A 2012 study claimed that this behavior likely evolved in humans to share head lice among friends and relatives.
 Head lice infestations might serve as a protection against body lice by inducing cross-resistance.
 This can be adaptive because only the latter type of lice transmit potentially lethal human pathogens.